marcinbelicki/ticket_booking_app_basic/README.md

 ```console
 cd shellScripts/linux; ./useCase.sh
 ```
+In order to open the app in a browser open this [link](http://localhost:8080/timeinterval/firstdate/2021/12/01/00/00/lastdate/2023/12/01/00/00) (it works for default 8080 port).
 ### 2. If there are some additional assumptions you’ve made, put them in README as well.
 The additional assumtion is that a person can finalized her/his order even after the fifteen minutes screening advance, but can reserve seats only before this time.
 ### 3. Prepare a single pull request containing whole source code (so that we can easily do a code review for you).
+The link to a pull request was sent via email.